MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 - Use **Go To Definition** which opens the “external file” and then a breakpoint can be set.
 - Using the debugger, step into the code, and then set a breakpoint.

-> [!NOTE]
-> "External code" can only be debugged if the code has the `showMyCode` flag set.
-For more information, see [Security Setting and IP Protection](devenv-security-settings-and-ip-protection.md).

 In the following video illustration, the `Customer.dal` is an external file.
 A breakpoint is set in the `Customer.dal` file which is referenced from your AL project to stop execution at the marked point.